Profiles of Members of EPA's LGBT Community: Bob Sachs

-During my career at EPA I have worked on a wide range of issues, from authoring regulations for hazardous waste to developing an environmental code of conduct for ski areas in the U.S. I also worked on a presidential initiative on environmental technology known as Performance Track, where top-performing facilities that adopted green practices were recognized.
+Working in EPA’s Policy Office has provided the opportunity to work on a wide range of issues, from authoring regulations for hazardous waste to developing an environmental code of conduct for ski areas in the U.S. named Sustainable SlopesExit.
+I also worked in a program called Performance Track, where top-performing facilities that met environmental improvement goals beyond compliance were recognized.

 What is your highest level of education?
 What was your major?